OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 ---
 title: Compare the XML manifest with the unified manifest for Microsoft 365
-description: Get an overview of the preview JSON-formatted unified manifest for Microsoft 365. ms.topic: overview ms.date: 05/24/2023 ms.localizationpriority: high
+description: Get a comparison of the XML manifest with the unified manifest for Microsoft 365. ms.topic: overview ms.date: 05/24/2023 ms.localizationpriority: high